Gandji94/Pizza_Shop/README.md

 # Pizza_Store

-In the following project, a pizza store’s (with made up data) performance was analyzed.
-I have uploaded the data of the store in a data base, in this data base I have used SQL code to manipulate the data.
+A pizza store’s (with made-up data) performance was analyzed in the following project.
+I have uploaded the store's data to a database.
+In this database, I have used SQL code to manipulate the data.
 Manipulation methods:
 - Aggregation functions(sum(), count() etc.)
 - Window function (lag() and row_number())